DataDog/integrations-core/snmp/README.md

 Profiles can be used interchangeably, such that devices that share MIB dependencies can reuse the same profiles.
 For example, the Cisco c3850 profile can be used across many Cisco switches.

-**Note**: Profiles require a local version of the MIBs to be referenced.

 * [Generic router](#generic-router-profile)
 * [F5 Big IP](#f5-big-ip-profile)
 * [Dell iDRAC](#dell-idrac-profile)